Kpe-we/Bikestores/README.md

 ### INTODUCTION

 This is a analysis of an imaginery store called **Bikestores**.
 The project helps analysis sales summary and help answer questions to help the store make data driven decisions.
-This project is an exhibition of my skill in using SQL Server to interact with relational database and Microsoft Power BI to build beautiful visuals.
+This project is an exhibition of my skill in using SQL Server to interact with relational database.

 ---
 ### DATA SOURCING